 About 18 million Facebook accounts followed one or more pages and about 55,000 accounts followed one or more Instagram accounts.

 Close to $25,000 was spent on Facebook and Instagram ads.
 The first ad ran in 2018 and the most recent one appeared in December 2018.
-It seems like Facebook failed to check the organic feeds within the page before approving the ads.
+Besides, it seems like Facebook failed to check the organic feeds within the page before approving the ads.

 These pages hosted no events.

 Here are some of the sample posts shared by these pages: